 Clinical researchers who depend on funding from Big Pharma are very aware that if they publish negative study results, their funding may well be yanked.
 This has already happened in several high-profile university labs.
 See also: Does The Medical Profession Need to Wean Itself From Its “Pervasive Dependence” on Big Pharma Money?

-Worse, surveys have found that nine out of 10 medical experts writing nationwide disease treatment protocol guidelines have significant financial ties to the pharmaceutical industry, yet those ties are almost never disclosed in the protocols, which are often published in medical journals and then implemented in daily practice) have significant financial ties to the pharmaceutical industry.
+Worse, surveys have found that nine out of 10 medical experts writing nationwide disease treatment protocol guidelines published in medical journals (and then implemented in daily practice) have significant financial ties to the pharmaceutical industry.

 And these are just the ones we know about.
 In 2002, the well-respected New England Journal of Medicine made the startling announcement that they were dropping their editorial policy stipulating that authors of medical studies could not have financial ties to drug companies whose medicines were being analyzed.

 Why?
 They determined that there weren’t enough researchers out there who were not already bought and paid for by pharmaceutical companies.